kishwarshafin/pepper/docs/PEPPER_variant_calling.md

 ----

 ### HG002 chr20 case-study
+**NOTE: This is a chromosome-level case-study.
+Please see the [Quickstart](#Quickstart) section of this document for demonstration of this pipeline on a smaller dataset.**

 We evaluated this pipeline on `~50x` HG002 data.
-The data is publicly available, please feel free to download, run and evaluate the pipelin.
+The data is publicly available, please feel free to download, run and evaluate the pipeline.
 ```bash
 Sample:     HG002
 Coverage:   ~50-80x